CloudinatorMC/mc-router/README.md

 - Async I/O via Tokio
 - Structured logging via `tracing`
 - UDP packet forwarding for mods that may use it
-- Config synchronisation via Control Plane API (optional, see `control_plane` module)
+- WebSocket-based management API (optional, disabled by default)

 ## Getting Started